 - Employability Skills Training: Based upon the Core Skills for Work Framework, this training is embedded within the College’s onsite and offsite program to provide the foundation skills young people need to be successful in the workplace.

-The AITC is a Bring Your Own Device (BYOD) College, requiring Young People to bring a computing device (laptop or a notebook) to College for their personal use.
+The AITC is a Bring Your Own Device (BYOD) College, requiring young people to bring a computing device (laptop or a notebook) to school for their personal use.

-Please see the attached document to see the College specifications for BYOD.
+Please click here to see the College specifications for BYOD.